 Philanthropic organization of GCSAA fosters sustainability

 Lawrence, Kan.
-(May 21, 2019) -- Kevin P. Breen, the certified golf course superintendent (CGCS) at La Rinconada Country Club in Los Gatos, Calif., and Paul Vermeulen, senior vice president of agronomy for the PGA Tour, have been appointed to the board of trustees for the Environmental Institute For Golf (EIFG), the philanthropic organization of the Golf Course Superintendents Association of America (GCSAA).
+(Feb.
+16, 2021) — Jeff White, certified golf course superintendent (CGCS) at Indian Hills Country Club in Mission Hills, Kan., and Arjun Chowdri, Chief Innovation Officer for the PGA of America, have been appointed to the board of trustees for the Environmental Institute for Golf (EIFG), the philanthropic organization of the Golf Course Superintendents Association of America (GCSAA).

 The EIFG fosters sustainability by providing funding for research grants, education programs, awareness of golf's environmental efforts and scholarships.
 It was founded in 1955 as the Scholarship & Research Fund for the GCSAA.

 The board of trustees is composed of four GCSAA directors and one representative each from the USGA, PGA Tour and PGA of America.
 The trustees are responsible for advancement, policies and general review of the mission and goals of the organization.

 The current board also includes Kevin P. Breen, CGCS (GCSAA vice president); Kevin P. Sunderman, CGCS (GCSAA secretary/treasurer); Rand Jerris (USGA) and Paul Vermeulen (PGA Tour).